ndriannazriel/Advanced-Network-Tech/What to Know/OSPF.md

 - OSPF adjacency is limited to two routers per link.
 - OSPF communication is direct, not multicast.
 - The topology inherently prevents adjacency overload.

+Note to self: Do refrain from configuring point to point ospf because it can cause some issues with advertising the ospf routes to the other areas.